nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 Endpoints frequently change during application upgrades: Kubernetes creates Pods for the new version of an application and removes the old ones, creating and removing the respective Endpoints as well.

-NGINX Kubernetes Gateway detects changes to Endpoints by watching their corresponding [EndpointSlices][endpoint-slices].
+NGINX Gateway Fabric detects changes to Endpoints by watching their corresponding [EndpointSlices][endpoint-slices].

 [endpoint-slices]:https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/